-EDITORS DESK Jimmy Robertson With 2017 kickoff looming, Hokies hoping several players emerge at several spots Virginia Tech begins classes Aug.
+EDITORS DESK^{by} With 2017 kickoff looming, Hokies hoping several players emerge at several spots Virginia Tech begins classes Aug.
 28, with the football season kicking off six days later, as the Hokies open 2017 with a game against West Virginia at FedExField.
 Tech's staff entered August practices feeling confident about its first-team options on both sides of the ball.
 But the coaches worry about depth and want to find answers at certain spots.
 That said, there are options at these spots.
 Here are some names to keep in mind, as we kick off the new season: Houshun Gaines/Emmanuel Belmar Tech's starters at the defensive end spot appear to be set with Vinny Mihota and Trevon Hill, but the Hokies need for at least a third end to emerge.
 Gaines and/or Minor may be the best bets for a number of reasons.
 Gaines, at 6-foot-3, 245 pounds, possesses the size, length and speed, while Minor is an intriguing option after not playing last season.
 Defensive coordinator Bud Foster and defensive line coach Charley Wiles really liked what they saw from Belmar this spring after moving him from backer to defensive end late last season.
 He possesses athleticism, got stronger this summer and now weighs 240 pounds.
 These two aren't well known by Hokie Nation, but they could be if they progress.

 Darius Fullwood/Jarrod Hewitt Tim Settle and Ricky Walker probably go into the season as starters.
 Yet the staff remains worried about depth behind them and hopes Fullwood and/or Hewitt play with more consistency.
 Fullwood added strength and bulk this summer.
-He weighed 282 pounds before August practices began-a gain of 30-plus wants to see him play more physically and consistently.
+He weighed 282 pounds before August practices began -a gain of 30-plus pounds.
+He possesses the tools, but the staff wants to see him play more physically and consistently.
+Hewitt dropped his weight to 285 pounds, which should give him the quickness needed to move around inside.
+The staff likes his potential, but like with Fullwood, wants to see more consistency.
+Defensive tackles tend to get dinged over the course of a season (e.g. Nigel Williams last fall), so Fullwood and/or Hewitt need to be able to contribute.
+Kyle Chung/Braxton Pfaff The starting right guard position probably hinges on which of these two young men emerges.

-more consistency.

-contribute.
-Kvle Chung/Braxton Pfaff The starting right guard position probably hinges on which of these two young men emerges.
 Fortunately, both possess the goods to get the job done.
 Pfaff has battled injuries in the past, but he played powerfully this spring and held his own going up against Settle.
-Pfaff weighs nearly 310 pounds to go with good footwork and seems ready to move into a starting role. on the offensive line.
+Pfaff weighs nearly 310 pounds to go with good footwork and seems ready to move into a starting role.
+Chung bulked up to 302 pounds this summer, and he, too, has battled injuries in the past.
+He lacks Pfaff's power, but probably moves better.
+Of utmost importance, Chung possesses the ability to play several positions on the offensive line.
 Also, Parker Osterloh, who missed spring practice, may work his way into this mix.
 Like Chung, the senior can play several different spots - and has in several fall practices.
 Expect all three to play extensively this season, no matter who wins a starting job.